Retroreflective Signs

 Whose responsibility is it to ensure a retroreflective sign is displayed?

-The driver of a hire vehicle (including ride share) being used to provide a passenger service must make sure the sign is correctly displayed on or attached to the vehicle.
+The driver of a hire or rideshare vehicle being used to provide a passenger service must make sure the sign is correctly displayed on or attached to the vehicle.

 The Booking Service Provider is responsible for ensuring this safety standard is complied with if the vehicle is being used to provide booked passenger services.